How Montessori Nomenclature Cards Enhance Your Homeschooling

 How Montessori Nomenclature Cards Enhance Your Homeschool Curriculum

 Language development is a key part of Montessori education.
 Learning to read, often quite early, draws many parents to the Montessori method.
-Nomenclature cards are a wonderful way to make vocabulary words for kids fun.
-You can develop cards based on spelling words, your monthly school theme, or interest your student has.
-They’re also often found as free Montessori printables both here and other Montessori sites.
+Nomenclature cards are a wonderful way to make vocabulary words fun for kids.
+You can develop cards based on spelling words, your monthly school theme, or student interests.
+They’re also often found as free Montessori printables here, as well as other Montessori sites.

 What Are Nomenclature Cards?

-Nomenclature cards are cards with a picture and a word or phrase underneath the picture.
+Nomenclature cards, also known as 3-part cards, are cards with a picture and a word or phrase underneath the picture.
 They’re used to help with reading, language development, vocabulary, object identification, matching, and more.
-Typically, first introduced in preschool, nomenclature cards can be used throughout elementary school as well.
+Typically first introduced in preschool, nomenclature cards can be used throughout elementary school as well.

 These beautiful nomenclature cards are included in our flower and Garden-Themed Activity Pack.
 Grab your own set of these FREE Montessori printables to get started with your own nomenclature study.